 Remember, a scooter is an assistive device that’s there to help you because you need help.
 It’s nothing to feel funny or worry about, and it’s only there to make your life easier.
 Heck, they come with baskets for storing your Disney loot, so that’s a bonus right there.
 If you’re worried about heavy sun, you can even get a shade canopy, if you rent from the offsite vendors, or a cupholder.
 Do whatever makes your trip to Disney better for you and your family, and enjoy each magical moment to the fullest.

 Your other option is to rent them from an outside company.
 There are many in the Orlando area, and they will make it easy for you, bringing your scooter directly to your resort so that it’s waiting for you.
-Disney even has Featured Providers that can come into the Parks if you need any assistance.
+In most cases, that will mean you need to set a time to meet the scooter company directly for the hand-off as well as the return.
+But Disney does have a Featured Provider.
+Scooterbug, that will leave your scooter waiting for you with bell services at your resort.
+Collect it when you arrive, and then return it there whenever you’re done, no worries.
 Learn more about rentals here.

-We use Buena Vista Scooter Rentals and have had a great experience with them.
+We have used both Scooterbug Buena Vista Scooter Rentals and have had a great experience with them.
 You can rent for any number of days — even one day, though you have to pay for a minimum of two days at least.
-They will deliver the scooter right to your resort, so it’s waiting there for you when you arrive, and you return it there when you’re done.
+The price of a multi-day rental from an outside company is very economical compared to renting each day from the Parks.

 We also recently learned you can have your scooter delivered to a resort you aren’t even staying at.
 For example, I recently needed a scooter for just one day we were spending at EPCOT.
 EPCOT is hard for me; I love it but it’s big and involves a lot of walking.
 We were staying at Port Orleans and could have gotten the scooter delivered there, but then would have had to take a bus to EPCOT, which I didn’t want do do as we wanted to go in through the International Gateway.
-Buena Vista delivered the scooter to Beach Club for us instead, with just an extra fee of $20 as a damage waiver.
+They delivered the scooter to Beach Club for us instead, with just an extra fee of $20 as a damage waiver.
 We took Uber there, picked it up, and then returned it there at the end of the day.
 Easy.
+(Check with your scooter provider in advance, of course, to see what they can do.)

-There’s a wide variety of scooters available, different sizes and capacities, ones you can take apart and put in your car, ones with canopies to protect you from the sun, cup holders, and so forth.
+There’s a wide variety of scooters available, different sizes and capacities, ones you can take apart and put in your car, ones with canopies to protect you from the sun (a real help during Food & Wine at EPCOT, I have to tell you!), cup holders, and so forth.
+I have long legs, and I always want to make sure there’s enough leg room on my scooter for comfort.
+I find the three-wheel scooters work better for me than the four-wheel ones.
+Talk to your customer service rep at whatever provider you choose and they will help you make the right decision.
 You can rent scooters as well as strollers, walkers, wheelchairs, and other mobility products.
 Renting a mobility device to use at Disney World is really simple, and can make a big difference for anyone who needs one.

 But … maybe you need a scooter, but you’re hesitant.
 You might not want to use one.
 You might be shy about it, or even embarrassed (though you shouldn’t be).
 Will it be hard to navigate around the crowds?
 Will people judge you?
 More on that in my next post.